-TOM: You do not need a new panel.
+TOM: You do not need a new panel to upgrade electric.
 A hundred amps is way more than enough power to run that house.
 What you need …

 LESLIE: Unless you’re planning on making those updates.

 TOM: Yeah.
-What you need are some new circuits, which are easier to run.
+What you need are some new circuits to upgrade electric, which are easier to run.

 TOM: You see, the reason you’re tripping those breakers is because whatever circuit those air conditioners are on is pulling more power than that one circuit can handle.

 Now, most circuits that go to bedrooms, for example, are 15-amp circuits.
 You put an air conditioner or two on a 15-amp circuit, it’s going to pop, especially an older air conditioner that’s not as energy-efficient, because it’s going to start pulling more power.
 And if you happen to have those two air conditioners on the same circuit, there’s not a chance that you’re going to be able to run that when you have to.

 What you do is you add more circuits to upgrade electric.
 So you add another circuit that’s just for that air conditioner, from the point where it’s installed to the panel.
 Put that on its own 15-amp circuit and there you have it; you’re done.
 No $5,000 for a new panel.

 See, this is another example – when electricians come in and they size you up and they give you a price on doing a job that you really don’t need.
 A hundred amps is a lot of power.
 I doubt in a house that’s probably gas-fired – is that right?
 It’s gas-powered?

 TOM: So you have a gas-powered house, so you’ve got gas heat, gas stove, gas water heater.
 You know, if you pulled 30 amps when everything was running in that house, I’d be surprised.
 So you don’t need a new box; you need more circuits.

 JASON: OK.
 Well, thank you, guys, so very much.